MicrosoftDocs/fabric-docs/docs/get-started/fabric-settings.md

 | Developer settings|Opens the developer settings page, where you can configure developer mode settings.|

-## Resources and extensions settings
+## Resources and extensions

-Short description of resources and extensions settings.
+The resources and extensions section provides links to pages where users can use following capabilities.

 | Link| Description|
 |:-----------|:--------------|